simplesamlphp/simplesamlphp-module-oidc/docs/6-oidc-upgrade.md

 SSRF/DoS allowlist of `request_uri` prefixes for OpenID Federation candidates;
 `[]` (default) denies all such fetches, a non-empty array allows matching prefixes, and `null` allows any (not recommended).
+- `ModuleConfig::OPTION_ENCRYPTION_KEY` - optional, ASCII-safe string
+representation of a `\Defuse\Crypto\Key` to use as the encryption key.
+If not set (default), the SimpleSAMLphp secret salt is used as before.
+See the config template for how to generate the key and for the important caveat about invalidating already-issued artifacts when the key changes.
 - Several new options regarding experimental support for OpenID4VCI.

 Major impact changes: